UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 7.954545454545454
 ```

-We could do this for the remaining 5 manufacturers; however, this is not
+We could do this for the remaining 5 manufacturers, however, it’s
-ideal.
-It’s already taking quite a bit of time and it’ seem like a lot
+obvious that it’s time consuming and a lot of work to do this
-of work to do this another 5 times.
-Imagine how tedious this would be if
+repeatedly.
+Imagine how tedious this would be if we had 100 different
-we had 100 different manufacturers?
+manufacturers?

 Notes: Script here